seanrcollings/arc/docs/docs/usage/parameters/types/custom-types.md

 ### Context Managers

-Any type that is considered a context manager (by `#!python contextlib.contextmanager()`) will be opened before the command callback executes, and then closed after the command executes
+Any type that is considered a context manager will be opened before the command callback executes, and then closed after the command executes

 ```py title="examples/context_manager.py"
 --8<-- "examples/context_manager.py"